Managing trace buffers

 It doesn't take any additional arguments:

-All events stored in the trace buffers are lost.
+TraceEvent(_NTO_TRACE_DEALLOCBUFFER);All events stored in the trace buffers are lost.

-contains, use the _NTO_TRACE_FLUSHBUFFER command:
+contain, use the _NTO_TRACE_FLUSHBUFFER command:

-the trace buffer, use the _NTO_TRACE_QUERYEVENTS command:
+that the calling thread is running on, use the _NTO_TRACE_QUERYEVENTS command:

 num_events = TraceEvent(_NTO_TRACE_QUERYEVENTS);